jessicabyrne/crypto-conversion/DOC.md

 1. One element I got stuck on: OPENSSL_internal:WRONG_VERSION_NUMBER error when using Postman or express server to make API call.
    Solution: Add Agent to call, could be computer proxy as it works on a different computer.
+   Actual Solution: Proxy settings on computer, the call works through a VPN or on a different computer.

 2. Note: Caching!
 This type of call would be easy to cache and compare against rather than making a new call for every user input.
 With more time, add memcache or other caching mechanism that can update every minute.